SacredAntwon/Mark-0-Macropad/README.md

 The `wait` element is to let macro pad know how long to wait after a macro is selected to prevent the same macro from being selected inside the time frame.
 The time is in seconds.

 The final option is `keys` and this is what keys get sent to the system.
-The individual keys are separated by capitalization, so if we have _ABCOneBackspaceF2_, it would separate it as _A B C One Backspace F2_ and then type out _a b c 1_ and the press _Backspace_ and _F2_.
+The individual keys are separated by capitalization, so if we have _ABCOneBackspaceF2_, it would separate it as _A B C One Backspace F2_ and then type out _a b c 1_ press _Backspace_, _F2_.
 All the names of the keys could be found in `keycode.py` and be used to make a macro.

 There are many examples already made in `JSONFiles/macros.json` to get an idea of the layout.